Fall 2023 Commencement

 - Declare your intent to graduate: It is your responsibility to notify the University of your intent to graduate (See Policy 86-00).
 You must declare your intent to graduate by using the "Applying for Graduation" application on LionPATH.
 The Intent to Graduate Activation Period is listed on the Academic Calendar for each semester.
 If you miss the activation deadline for your intended semester of graduation, you must contact the Registrar's Office in Metzgar Center.

 - Register for the ceremony: Candidates planning to attend the ceremony must confirm their participation with the Registrar's Office.
-An RSVP form will be sent out in early March; watch your email.
+Register for the ceremony here or via the link sent to you by email.
 (Please note that registration is not required for guests.
 Guests do not need tickets, and there is no limit on the number of guests a candidate may bring to the ceremony.)

 - Are you a student who has not yet met the graduation requirements for their major, but wants to participate in a commencement ceremony at Behrend?
 Complete the Petition for Participation in Commencement Ceremony (PDF) | (Word) and return it to the Registrar's Office.
 (The deadline for permission to walk is the late drop deadline.)